Curriculum built for your standards

 Designed for Idaho classrooms, and fully customizable

 Thanks to Stile’s powerful and customizable platform, we took the very best of our existing middle school science curriculum and blended it with brand-new lessons tailored for Idaho.
 The result is a seamless, structured, and sequenced Middle School Science Curriculum for the state.
-We’re currently through the rigorous curriculum approval process performed by the Idaho Department of Public Education.
+Stile’s middle school science has been approved by the Idaho Department of Education for grades 6-8.

 The best part?
 Every lesson is completely customizable so teachers can include local phenomena, differentiate based on student needs, and engage more students.